PMildenb/SteppedPower/cran-comments.md

-* The most noticeable change in this version is that the abbrevation `wls` (weighted least squares) in function names is now replaced with `gls` (generalised least squars) to more properly reflect the scope of the functionality.
+* The most noticeable change in this version is that the abbrevation `wls` (weighted least squares) in function names is now replaced with `gls` (generalised least squares) to more properly reflect the scope of the functionality.
 For example, the function `wlsPower()` is now called `glsPower()` - although the former version still works and throws a warning.
 * The closed formula for the computation of information content is now a dedicated formula,